Safari is the default browser across all Apple devices. It beholds quite a few nifty features up its sleeves.

-However, a significant issue crept into these devices alongside the update.
-Many users have complained that after installing this build, they are getting bugged with the ‘Problem repeatedly occurred’ error message in their Safari browser.
+Many users have complained that after installing a new build, they are getting bugged with the error message.

 JavaScripts are mainly used for creating interactive web pages.
 However, issues with these scripts might end up preventing the page from loading in the first place.
 Therefore, you could consider playing around with the option to enable/disable.